GitHub Actions as CI/CD

 This section is being revised.
 Thank you for your patience.

-In this lab we’re going to cover using GitHub Actions (or just Actions) for deploying your R or Python code (i.e., models, APIs, apps, etc).
+In this lab, we’re going to cover using GitHub Actions (or just Actions) for deploying R or Python code (i.e., models, APIs, apps, etc) to a published website.
+View the original lab file here.

 To help explain/demonstrate GitHub Actions, I’ll cover a few examples I use often.